AndrewBarba/suprizr-api/README.md

 		"status" : "OK"
 	}

-If all servers are up and running and connected to MongoHQ
+if all servers are up and running and connected to MongoHQ

 - - -